BReathwork sound Journeys

 What is it?

-The premixed playlists were designed originally to help me self facilitate with breathwork as the bridge between the waking world and the deeper levels of my own psyche.
-The idea was to be able to lie back, put on a diverse mix of songs in a sequence that mirrored the twelve stages of awakening and breathe myself into a conscious trance.
+The premixed playlists were designed originally to help me self facilitate with breathwork as the bridge between waking consciousness and the deeper levels of the unconscious.
+The idea was to be able to lie back, put on a mix of songs in a sequence that mirrored the narratives of twelve stages and the hero's journey, with a guide to help with breathing into a conscious trance.

 What does it do?